SSG-DRD-IOT/intel_retail_workshop/IWB/IntelUnitePluginDevelopment.md

 # Intel Unite® Plugin Development
 The Intel Unite® solution powers productive and more secure collaboration.
 Meetings start fast with easy wireless content sharing to room displays and other devices connected to the corporate network.
-Intel Unite® Plugin development here is to imbibe external solutions into a featured app on Intel Unite® and is to join Intel’s mission to make meetings more productive.
+Intel Unite® Plugin development here, is to imbibe external solutions into a featured app on Intel Unite® and is to join Intel’s mission to make meetings more productive.

 ## Overview of Intel Unite®
 The Intel Unite® solution is modernizing Intel’s conference rooms, transforming them into smart, connected spaces where employees – both inside and outside the room – can collaborate more productively.